 Our dream businesses begin in our imagination.
-A secret calling that no one else can hear.
+Essential Lessons from Frozen, A secret calling that no one else can hear.
 Often this calling seems ridiculous and impossible.
 We can try to deny it all we want.
 We can refuse to hear it.
 But it’s there.
 It’s the calling toward freedom.
 It’s the calling toward creativity.
 It’s the calling toward more.

 When we start our businesses, we say yes to that calling.
 We invite it in.
 We nurture it and follow it wherever it leads.

 #2: Our calling requires us to venture into the unknown.